pbelouin-mpiwg/combio/README.md

 ## Development

+Go in the web container by doing

+`docker exec -it web bash`

+You can then run the following commands.

+### CSS / Tailwind
+1. `python manage.py tailwind start` - starts the tailwind watcher, which recompiles the css file on every change
+2. `python manage.py collectstatic` - creates the static files, necessary to update the css file used by the templates

+### Elasticsearch Index update
+1. `python manage.py search_index --rebuild` - rebuilds the elasticsearch index

+### Create Superuser
+1. `python manage.py createsuperuser` - creates a super user, necessary to access the admin area at /admin

+### Make Commands

 Use the `Makefile` included for running different development tasks:

 1. `make install` - installs the packages needed for development.